Fantastickck/NewsTeamSolution/README.md

 # NewsTeamSolution
 NewsTeam's solution for DATA track.
-More Teck 4.0 hack
+More Tech 4.0 hack